ahlstromcj/seq66/README.md

     *   Version 0.96.0:
         *   Fixed harmonic transposition settings.
+        *   Fixed bug that drew fingerprint at top of button; and another bug that disabled showing the pattern if fingerprinting was disabled.
         *   Can now read MIDI files that are readable, but not writable, and disable File / Save as needed.
         *   Added hjkl arrow keys to seqroll and perfroll.
 Why?
 We have a